The first, Postpartum Session

 Here is a preview of my very first postpartum session, where I had the honor of meeting Stephanie and her little boy, and got to capture the story in their home and journey.

-I can't wait to capture more sessions like this, if you or someone you know is interested in a postpartum session please contact me!
+I can't wait to capture more sessions like this, if you or someone you know is interested in a postpartum session please reach out.
 I would love to honor everything and anything within your postpartum journey.
 From breastfeeding and pumping, to bottle feeding, the bond between you and baby, honoring your new body and stretch marks, finding the light, anything and everything.
 Feel free to come with your own story and ideas, and we can capture something that is uniquely you.

 I look forward to doing these sessions, and to furthering my knowledge of the postpartum.
 To discovering the needs, and inspiring others to learn more as well.
 To inspire others to start to offer the support needed to the mothers in their own lives during this amazing, vulnerable, beautiful time.